Sumogames APIsumodb.sumogames.de ↗

-Access sumo wrestler profiles, banzuke rankings, kimarite technique stats, and yusho winners from the Sumo Reference Database via a structured JSON API.
+Access sumo wrestler profiles, banzuke rankings, kimarite stats, and yusho winners from the Sumo Reference Database via a clean JSON API.

 curl -X GET 'https://api.parse.bot/scraper/289c1828-b0d6-4d26-af45-202ba31ac1d7/search_rikishi?name=Hakuho' \ -H 'X-API-Key: $PARSE_API_KEY'